How to Calculate Mortgage Repayments in the UK

 Fixed vs variable rates

-A fixed-rate mortgage locks in your interest rate for a set period — commonly two or five years.
-Your payments stay the same regardless of changes to the Bank of England base rate.
-A variable-rate mortgage (tracker or SVR) moves with market rates, meaning your payments can go up or down.
+A fixed-rate mortgage locks your interest rate for a set period — usually two or five years.
+Your payments stay the same no matter what happens to the Bank of England base rate.
+A variable-rate mortgage moves with market rates, so your payments can go up or down.

 Tips for getting a better mortgage deal